 Honors

 This group monitors campus-wide issues relating to the Honors program standards and curriculum.
-It makes recommendations to the Curriculum Committee in matters concerning curriculum, to the Academic Senate in matters concerning academic standards, and to the Executive Vice President in matters concerning program implementation, program effectiveness assessment, and external approvals and accreditations by outside agencies and institutions.
+It makes recommendations to the Curriculum Committee in matters concerning curriculum, to the Academic Senate in matters concerning academic standards, and to the Vice President of Academic Affairs in matters concerning program implementation, program effectiveness, assessment, and external approvals and accreditations by outside agencies and institutions.

 Recommendations from this group are related to: